mrestorff/JodelExtract/README.md

     -v, --verbose       print connection handling to command line
 ```

-### Credits
+#### Credits

-The HMAC decryption and authorisation with the server is courtesy of Christian Fibich's project OJOC.
+The HMAC secret decryption and authorisation with the server is courtesy of Christian Fibich's project OJOC.